 Sometime between 8 and 9 months Heidi mastered sitting independently, which means she can get into the position herself and she can safely stay in that position indefinitely.
 She can also motor herself around, which she largely does by army crawling.
 Little one will drag herself all over the house with just her arms.

 So what do our Montessori shelves look like right now?
+I am going to walk you through our shelves in detail below!

 This is the stage where shelf work really gets fun.
 Heidi can now make her way to the shelf, choose “work” and manipulate it independently.
 A lot of the objects we have out at this stage are interactive; pulling something out, pushing something, putting things together.
 We still have out the exploration baskets from the 6-9 months stage for general object properties exploration as well; currently we have a basket of balls (a montessori ball, the Oball, Lovevery weighted balls from the Thinker Play Kit, and these Infantino sensory balls) and a basic of percussion instruments (her favorite is the roller drum which someone brought back from their travels to Aruba).